wp-plugins/tabby-responsive-tabs/readme.txt

 Changing these values individually will show you how they interact.

+= I've just updated to version 1.0.2 and the tabs are now displaying incorrectly =

+The CSS has changed in version 1.0.2.
+It is possible that you added css rules to your theme's stylesheet rather than following the recommended method for using  a customised version of the css.

 = Can you create a customised stylesheet for me to fit in with the colours of my website? =

-I'd love to, but my time is limited and this is beyond of the scope of the free support that I can give on the forums, I can offer this as a paid service.
-Please send me details of your requirements via the [cubecolour contact form](http://cubecolour.co.uk/contact/ "cubecolour contact form").
+I'd love to, but my time is limited and this is beyond of the scope of the free support that I can provide.
+I can however offer this as paid consultancy.
+Please send me details of your requirements via the [cubecolour contact form](http://cubecolour.co.uk/contact/ "cubecolour contact form") for a quote.
+Please do not use that form for requests for free support.
+Plugin support is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.

-= Why do you spell the word 'colour' incorrectly? =
+= Why do you spell the word 'color' incorrectly? =

-I don't, I'm from England.
+I don't, I'm from England and 'colour' is the correct spelling.

 = I am using the plugin and love it, how can I show my appreciation? =